 This becomes a problem in at least two key ways.

-First, it can undermine your efforts hold boundaries and otherwise protect yourself.
+First, it can undermine your efforts to hold boundaries and otherwise protect yourself.

 In a Psychology Today article on narcissism, Darlene Lancer, JD, LMFT writes: